Illinois sues company after high lead levels found in University Park water

 RELATED: 4 workers suspended after high lead levels found in University Park drinking water

-Raoul says the company didn't obtain required permits from the Illinois Environmental Protection Agency before switching the water source, or before it added the blended phosphate mix to the water system.
+Raoul said the company didn't obtain required permits from the Illinois Environmental Protection Agency before switching the water source, or before it added the blended phosphate mix to the water system.

 More than 85% of the village's nearly 7,000 residents are black, and Raoul noted serious damage has occurred in other predominantly minority communities where contaminated water wasn't immediately addressed.
 In the majority-black city of Flint, Michigan, for example, the toxic metal leached into the supply in 2014 and 2015 due to a lack of corrosion-control treatment following a switch in the water source while the city was under state emergency management.